fqbueno/orca4/orca_bringup/README.md

 The simulation uses Gazebo camera sensors to generate uncompressed 800x600 images in an ideal stereo configuration.
 The frame rate is throttled to 5Hz to reduce CPU load in ORB_SLAM2, but it can easily go higher.

+## Changes made to this package by fqbueno and jvperez
+Added two new missions for line-following at /scripts.
+One implements a regular PID Controller [mission_run_pid.py](scripts/mission_run_pid.py), and the other utilizes a Fuzzy PID Controller [mission_run_fuzzypid.py](scripts/mission_run_fuzzypid.py.